DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 [<img alt="alt_text" width="16430px" src="https://github.com/user-attachments/assets/73b2c0fe-b033-45f4-ac64-efe45558e1cb" />](https://github.com/DeityVengy/Star-Wars-Genesis-FAQ)
 #### <p align="center"> Note: Click the image above to view all frequently answered questions regarding Star Wars Genesis.
 If you're having an issue, 90% chance the solution to it is here.
 If you join my Discord and ask a question that's in here, I'm just gonna link it to you anyway.
 Might as well read it.  </p>

-Technical Support F.A.Q. can be found [here](https://github.com/DeityVengy/Star-Wars-Genesis-FAQ) <br />
-The rest are general questions:
-### Can I update outdated mods in the list?
-Can I use LOOT on the list? <br />
-  I will lose my shit if you come to my Discord asking for help with an obscure bug and I found out you used LOOT on my modlist or updated a mod that I left purposely outdated
-### Can I add more mods to the list?<br />
-  Yes, but it is not something the average person is gonna have much success in, depending on the complexity of the mods involved.
-You MUST refer to my guide on how to add additional mods to Star Wars Genesis [here](https://github.com/DeityVengy/Star-Wars-Genesis-Modified-Install) and you MUST only ask for help in channels marked for modified installs.
-### Xbox Version? <br />
-   As of V5, this modlist is beyond the mod limit of Starfield and only functions due to thousands of custom patches I've done.
-That means that it is now impossible to replicate without using a modlist auto-installer like Wabbajack, which consoeles don't have.
-All of my personal mods on Nexus are open permission and free to be ported over by others through. i've noticed some already have been.
-You can get something similar on Xbox, but not to this level unfortunately, atleast for awhile.
-### How do I get X Weapon/Armor/Item/Ship?<br />
-   Every single thing in this modlist can be acquired ingame through natural progression.
-If you want to skip that, then look at the [Star Wars Genesis Encyclopedia](https://docs.google.com/spreadsheets/d/10nsfWMzfDtFHDXaNGmyb3dDeQLnNtfgh/edit?gid=319705241#gid=319705241) and find the base game equivalent or location of the Weapon/Armor you want.
-Google the ID of that item and spawn it in with console commands.
-I DO NOT SUPPORT ANYTHING IN THE WORKBENCHES.
-You are free to use stuff in the workbenches but they are not balanced around Star Wars Genesis and may even be buggy.
-### Why no lightsabers?<br />
-   There are a few lightsaber and Jedi/Sith mods out there but it just doesn't really work or feel immersive, especially with this game's poor melee combat.
-I will add lightsabers when they are ready with proper animations, deflection, and dismemberment.
-To be fair, the odds of the average person in Star Wars encountering a Jedi/Sith in this era is pretty low anyway.
-Just make it part of your headcannon lol.

 ## Lore
 [<img alt="alt_text" width="16430px" src="https://github.com/user-attachments/assets/2080f9d6-3921-46bf-8d35-45474fb6ebe9" />](https://github.com/DeityVengy/Star-Wars-Genesis-Timeline)
 #### <p align="center"> Note: Click the image above to view the lore of Star Wars Genesis.
 This is your spoiler warning. </p>